my-language-skills/multisite-ads-for-pressbooks/README.md

 Multisite Ads allow you to automatically insert ads after textboxes of your post content throughout your multisite network.

 Multisite Ads for Pressbooks allow you to automatically insert ads after textboxes (</div></div> of your post content throughout your multisite network.
 This saves you the hassle of manually entering ads in each of your post, or installing a plugin on each inidivual site.
-This plugin is a fork of the original WordPress LH Multisite Ads which is also a fork of Insert Post Ads plugin, but was forked to allow ads to be added in PressBooks installations.
+This plugin is a fork of the original WordPress Multisite ads for PB which is also a fork of Insert Post Ads plugin, but was forked to allow ads to be added in PressBooks installations.

 Inline content ads get the best click through rate.
 If you want to increase your CTR and Ad revenue, then you need to start adding ads within your post content.